liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/11-inviting-members-to-your-site.markdown

 You've built a new site and now you need to get the word out about it.
 What better way to get the word out about your site then to invite users to join it.
-The Invite Members app lets you to do just that!
+The Invite Members app, available on the on [Liferay Marketplace](http://liferay.com/marketplace), lets you to do just that!

 The Invite Members app is only visible to site administrators.
 It allows administrators to send invitations to users to join the site.
 Clicking the